PSCI 2306: U.S. and Texas Government

 This course is meant to introduce students to the government and politics of the United States and Texas, and is required by the Texas legislature for all students in colleges or universities receiving public funding.
 We will focus on the laws and institutions that make up the U.S. and Texas political systems, including the Constitution and the three branches of government.
 We will also examine a number of issues that are affected by these laws and institutions, including federalism, civil liberties, and civil rights.
 Upon completion of this course, students should have a broad understanding of the fundamentals of American and Texas government and politics, and should be able to think critically about current and past political events in these political systems.
 This should be useful for being an educated voter and citizen, as well as for taking further courses.

 It should be noted that this is not a course in current events, although some reference will obviously be made to current events.
 Also, I do not seek to indoctrinate students with my own personal opinions or political views, whatever these might be.
 Rather, my goal is to provide students with the tools to evaluate events themselves and form their own opinions.
-Class performance will be measured with three (non-cumulative) exams, a series of assignments from the course's online webtext and workbook, and researching and writing a letter on a political question to a relevant policymaker.
+Class performance will be measured with three (non-cumulative) exams, as well as a series of assignments from the course's online webtext.

 Teaching Assistants

 The teaching assistants should be your first resource for any administrative or procedural questions related to the course (such as late assignments, missing homework, or incorrect grades).
-If you have a complaint, please only contact me after you have spoken with the TA, and be sure to clarify what you and s/he have already done to try to resolve the problem.
-Of course, you may always contact your TA or the instructor with any substantive questions related to the course (and you are especially encouraged to do so during our scheduled office hours).
+If you have a question or complaint, please only contact me after you have spoken with the TA, and be sure to clarify what you and your TA have already done to try to resolve the problem.
+Of course, you may always contact any TA or the instructor with any substantive questions related to the course (and you are especially encouraged to do so during our scheduled office hours).

 For student names: